netlify/gotrue-js/README.md

 ### Create a new user

 This function creates a new user object with the specified new email and password and other optional attributes.
+User will not be confirmed unless `confirm` parameter is set to true.

 ```js
 createUser(email, password, attributes = {}) {